Meet the Woman Who Convinced Apple, Starbucks, and Nike to Close Their Gender Pay Gaps

 When investors engage in this way, companies often will enter into a dialog with them and the best possible outcome is that the proposal never has to go to a vote, but that the company commits to making the requested changes.
 In the case of the work that we’ve done in the tech space, on Wall Street, and with retail companies, we’ve had a lot of success reaching agreement with companies through dialog and then withdrawing the proposals before they go to a vote.

 There are so many different issues that women in the workplace are talking about.
-Why the focus on pay equity?
+Why the focus on equal pay?

 Not only because it’s the right thing to do for women, but because of the business case to do so.
 If you pay women fairly and competitively, then the company’s ability to retain top talent goes up, as well as its ability to move women up the ladder.
 What we know from the research is that the diversity of teams affects performance, and so we’re always making that case.
 So while equal pay is not the only structural barrier for women in the workplace, it’s an essential one and actually ranked as women’s top concern.
 If companies can manage pay equity effectively, their ability to attract and retain women goes up.
 And that’s in service of drawing from 100% of the talent pool, creating a more robust diverse leadership pipeline and reaping the benefits that that diversity affords.